banesullivan/scooby/README.md

 scooby -r pyvista
 ```

-which will show the report implemented in PyVista.
+which will show the Report implemented in PyVista.

 The CLI can also generate a report based on the dependencies of a package's
-distribution where that package hasn't implemented a report class.
+distribution where that package hasn't implemented a Report class.
 For example,
-we can generate a Report on `matplotlib` and its dependencies:
+we can generate a Report for `matplotlib` and its dependencies:

 ```bash
 $ scooby -r matplotlib